georgelopez7/Twitter-Data-ELT/README.md

     - **textBlob** package

         Used to conduct sentiment analysis on the collected tweets containing "ChatGPT".

+- Airflow

+    Used to schedule the extraction of tweets from the Twitter API.

 - MongoDB

     Used MongoDB to load and store the collected data from the Twitter API.

 - PowerBI